 I show below the two skyviews for the above two years showing Juptier and Saturn close to Vishakha.
 They were close to Vishakha for extended periods in both cases.

 Out of the various references which are important and mandatory?
-In my opinion they are,

 1. Short krishnapaksha.
 Vyasa is very emphatic on this.